-3.5 Dicod Invocation
+4.5 Dicod Invocation

 This section summarizes dicod command line options.
+Options are subdivided in five categories.

 -E

 Preprocess configuration file and exit.
-See section Using Preprocessor to Improve the Configuration..
+See Preprocessor.

 -i